zacanger/niddesa/text/generated-translations/mahaniddesa/14-sinhala-google.md

 [APZ 156.3] (# apz156.3) # apz156.3 .ref .apz} "How Blessed
 Although the Prophet had open eyes, the Blessed One transcended human nature Pure (ii) whether the prophet was born, degenerate, or ancient;
-According to karma, those who go to happiness or those who go to misery Animals see these benevolent creatures who are definitely physically immoral Those with verbal depravity and those with mental depravity belong to the Aryans Idolatry, paganism, paganism, they
+According to kamma, those who go to happiness or those who go to misery Animals see these benevolent creatures who are definitely physically immoral Those with verbal depravity and those with mental depravity belong to the Aryans Idolatry, paganism, paganism, they